iann0036/AWSConsoleRecorder/README.md

 ### Intercept Responses

 This option will record the response body from all AWS calls.
-Setting this allows CloudFormation to correlate actions between resources and allows the `!Ref` and `!GetAtt` intrinsic functions to be used to reference resource identifiers within the template.
+Setting this allows CloudFormation to correlate actions between resources and uses the `!Ref` and `!GetAtt` intrinsic functions to reference resource identifiers within the template.

 :warning: **Note:** When Intercept Responses is set in Google Chrome, a notification telling you the extension is debugging the browser is shown for the duration of the recording for security purposes.